oven-sh/bun/README.md

 Estimated: 30-90 minutes :(

+### Prerequisites

+- On all systems, [Docker](https://www.docker.com) is required.
+If using WSL on Windows, it is recommended to use [Docker Desktop](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers) for its WSL2 integration.

 ### VSCode Dev Container (Linux)

 The VSCode Dev Container in this repository is the easiest way to get started.
 It comes with Zig, JavaScriptCore, Zig Language Server, vscode-zig, and more pre-installed on an instance of Ubuntu.